 Persistence of Vision

-The way our eyes retain images for a split second longer than they actually appear, making a series of quick flashes appear as one continuous picture.
+Refers to the way our eyes retain images for a split second longer than they actually appear, making a series of quick flashes appear as one continuous picture.

 The part of the animation program window that organizes and controls an animation's content over time using layers and frames.

-Store frequently used graphics, movie clips, and buttons.
+Used to store frequently used graphics, movie clips, and buttons.

 Dragging the playhead across the timeline in order to preview an animation.